The most important function of the lungs is to take oxygen from the environment and transfer it to the bloodstream.

 Fast facts on the lungs

-- The left and right lungs are different sizes
+- The left and right lungs are different sizes.

-- Smoking tobacco is the biggest cause of lung-related complaints
+- Smoking tobacco is the biggest cause of lung-related complaints.

-Despite being a pair, the lungs are not equal in size and shape.
+Although they are a pair, the lungs are not equal in size and shape.

 Overall, the left lung has a slightly smaller weight and capacity than the right.